 - Competitive advantage

 We've talked about the benefits of building an organizational culture of this kind, but what does it actually look like?
-Below, we've outlined some of the core characteristics we would expect to see:
+Below, we've outlined some of the core characteristics and examples we would expect to see.

 Shared purpose and goals